 - Surgery.
 Rarely needed for neck pain, surgery might be an option for relieving nerve root or spinal cord compression.

 Lifestyle and home remedies

 - Alternate heat and cold.
-Reduce inflammation by applying cold, such as an ice pack or ice wrapped in a towel, for up to 20 minutes several times a day.
-Or alternate the cold treatment with heat.
+Reduce inflammation by applying cold, such as an ice pack or ice wrapped in a towel, for up to 15 minutes several times a day during the first 48 hours.
+After that, use heat.
 Try taking a warm shower or using a heating pad on the low setting.

 - Acupuncture.
-Acupuncture involves the insertion of thin needles into various points on your body.
-Studies have found that acupuncture may be helpful for many types of pain.
-But studies in neck pain have been mixed.
-For best results, you may need to undergo several acupuncture sessions.
+A practitioner of acupuncture inserts thin, sterilized needles into the skin at specific points on the body.
+Achieving best results might require several acupuncture sessions.
 Acupuncture is generally considered safe when performed by a certified practitioner using sterile needles.

 Preparing for your appointment

-- A doctor who specializes in nonoperative treatment of musculoskeletal conditions (physical medicine and rehabilitation)
+- A doctor who specializes in nonoperative treatment of musculoskeletal conditions (physical medicine and rehabilitation specialist)

 - A doctor who specializes in arthritis and other diseases that affect the joints (rheumatologist)

 - A doctor who specializes in treating nerve-related disorders (neurologist)

 - A doctor who operates on bones and joints (orthopedic surgeon)